RefactoringGuru/refactoring-examples/interactive-en-before/java/replace-error-code-with-exception.md

 Let's look at refactoring in the case of withdrawals from a bank account.

+If the customer attempts to withdraw more money than his or her current balance allows, an error code is generated (<code>-1</code>)…

+…which is then checked in the client code.

 We can replace all this by throwing an error and then "catching" it in the client code.

 First we create a new exception class that will be easier to catch.